firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-38/2016-11-03-sometimes-the-crossroads-come-to-you.md

 I felt the remnants of the time-travel unit tug at me.
 Sidestepping time had done something to it, maybe made it better, maybe driven the proto-AI insane.
 I could destroy it and make my own way, or I could follow the signal back to my own time.
 Step into a world where almost anything was possible, and make everything possible.

 For the right price.

-#### About the author

-Mikki Kendall aspires to be an over-educated loudmouth with deep pockets.
-Failing that she manages to be a periodic cyborg who masquerades as a person with a spouse, kids, and all the trappings of quasi respectability.
-Once gainfully employed by an unnamed agency, she now invests her time in writing, wrangling jackasses on the internet, and telling people to go straight to hell.
-Raised by a family of cutthroat sarcastic assassins with magic powers, her obsession with history has led to her publishing weird stories, and articles about every serious issue under the sun.
-Her nonfiction work has appeared in the _Washington Post_, _Time_, and a host of other outlets.
-Her fiction work includes comics, and short stories are available via _Revelator Magazine_, Torquere Press, and online.